 A classical model studied in random matrix theory is the random matrix series model

 where the matrices $A_1,\dotsc,A_n \in \mbb R^{d_1\times d_2}$ are deterministic and the coefficients $\xi_1,\dotsc,\xi_n$ are random variables.
-In particular, if $\xi_i$s are i.i.d. standard Gaussian (or Rademacher) random variables the \emph{non-commutative Khintchine inequality} \citep{Lus86,LP91} provides a bound on the \emph{Schatten}-$q$ norms, including the operator norm, of $X$; in its prevalent formulation for $d\times d$ symmetric matrices $A_i$ (see, e.g., \citep[Corollary 2.4]{Tro18}) it gurantees that
+In particular, if $\xi_i$s are i.i.d. standard Gaussian (or Rademacher) random variables the \emph{non-commutative Khintchine inequality} \citep{Lus86,LP91} provides a bound on the \emph{Schatten}-$q$ norms, including the operator norm, of $X$; in its prevalent formulation for $d\times d$ symmetric matrices $A_i$ (see, e.g., \citep[Corollary 2.4]{Tro18}) it guarantees that

-The suboptimal $O(\sqrt{\log(d)})$ multiplicative factor is eliminated recently in \citep*{BBvH23,BCSvH25} which, borrowing ideas from \emph{free probability}, derived a sharp inequality by showing that the spectrum of $X$ is closely approximated by the spectrum of a certain corresponding infinite-dimensional deterministic operator $X_{\mr{free}}$.
+The suboptimal $O(\sqrt{\log(d)})$ multiplicative factor is eliminated recently in \citep*{BBvH23,BCSvH25} which, borrowing ideas from \emph{free probability}, derived a more refined inequality by showing that the spectrum of $X$ is closely approximated by the spectrum of a certain corresponding infinite-dimensional deterministic operator $X_{\mr{free}}$.
 In particular, \citet[Theorem 1.1]{BCSvH25} showed that